NKRAFAVoiceAI/MaskCycleGAN-VC/README.md

 Ubuntu 22.04.4 LTS 64-bit
 ```

-Install Anaconda for Create Environment Python of Model.
+Install Anaconda to create a Python environment for the model.

 ```
 https://accuweb.cloud/resource/articles/install-anaconda-in-ubuntu-22-04-tutorial-for-beginners